 Conjunctivitis, commonly called pink eye, is a highly contagious infection caused by a virus or bacteria in the eye.
 Pink eye can affect either one or both eyes, and cause the eyes to burn, itch, or feel sore.

 Blepharitis is an inflammation of the eyelids that causes red, sore and itchy eyelids, and is commonly marked by a crusty debris on the eyelash margins.
 Blepharitis may also cause the eyes to burn or sting, resulting in uncomfortable sore eyes.

-Environmental factors that cause sore eyes
+There are also environmental factors that cause sore eyes.

 Allergens in the air, such as pollen, mold, and pet dander can cause your eyes to become dry, itchy, watery, and sore.